 For those that have players with Concussions.
 There are many thoughts on how to help, here is my journey.

-Speaking for myself I had concussions from Refing for many years.
-Also 2 of my daughters that Ref had them.
+I had concussions from Refing for many years.
+Also 2 of my daughters that Ref'd and played with us had them.
 My eldest missed 1 month of Grade 12.

-I tried many things over the years.
+I visited many doctors and tried many things over the years.
 I went to a Chiropractor and he said if he couldn’t help me than he would refer me.

 He ended up sending me to an Eye Doctor in Uxbridge.
 Dr. Vi Tu Banh.
-A few years ago I went to him and he had me walk in place and after a few steps I fell in to the wall, as I was walking on the outside edge of my feet..
+He had me walk in place and after a few steps I fell in to the wall, as I was walking on the outside edge of my feet..
 I put on these Prism glasses and I was walking flat footed for the first time in years.
 It was the wildest experience.

-The doctor said a Concussion shifts your eye midpoint focus, for me it was down and to the right a few inches.
+This doctor said a Concussion shifts your eye midpoint focus, for me it was down and to the right a few inches.
 So my eyes were naturally pointing in the wrong spot and I would be trying to shift my focus back to the middle where I thought it should be, So of course you end up with a headache, dizzy if you spend all day fighting where to focus.
 He has done quite a bit of extra training on this as it is a passion of his.
-He had a 70 year old lady who had concussions her whole life from being thrown from a horse in her teens.
-She was cured after a couple of years.

-It took me 2 years but I am now back to wearing normal glasses with no concussion symptoms.
+It took me 2 years but I am now back to wearing normal glasses with no concussion symptoms and I am back to refing the younger teams.
 My 2 daughters it took only 6 months for them.
 But they are tons younger and recover faster.

 Another website that talks about the benefit from Prism glasses.